shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)

 - [Bootstrap 5](https://getbootstrap.com/) was used throughout the project for its modern and responsive layouts.
 Navbar, forms, grid and accordion were the main components used.
+- [jQuery](https://jquery.com/) is used with Bootstrap to provide the responsive navbar.
 - [Font Awesome](https://fontawesome.com/) provided several icons to help make the website look more attractive and give text more emphasis.
 - [Google Fonts](https://fonts.google.com/) was used to import two fonts into the project; Bebas Neue for headings and titles, and Barlow Semi Condensed for other text.
 - [Git](https://git-scm.com/) was used via the terminal for version control.